 Section of testis from POLN deficient mouse

-The image to the right shows gamma-H2AX foci (green dots, places of DNA damage) induced by x-ray irradiation in spermatid cells lacking POLN.
+The image shows gamma-H2AX foci (green dots), which represent sites of DNA damage, in spermatid cells lacking POLN.
+In this example, DNA damage was induced by x-ray irradiation

 DNA Helicase HELQ

 Agents that cause interstrand DNA crosslinks (ICL) are widely used to treat cancer.
-Our work found that the DNA helicase HELQ helps defend human cells against ICL- inducing agents, associating with ATR-ATRIP DNA damage signaling and homologous recombination components such as BCDX2 that are sometimes altered in ovarian cancer
+Our work found that the DNA helicase HELQ helps defend human cells against ICL- inducing agents.
+HELQ associates with the ATR-ATRIP complex that is important for cellular response to replication stress and DNA damage.
+HELQ also associates with signaling and homologous recombination components such as BCDX2, a RAD51 paralog, which is sometimes altered in ovarian cancer.

-In the image, the red jagged line outlined in gray represents an interstrand crosslink.
-HELQ along with ATR and RAD51 paralogs help cells tolerate such interstrand crosslinks.
+In the image, the red, jagged line outlined in gray represents an interstrand crosslink.
+HELQ, along with ATR and RAD51 paralogs, helps cells tolerate these crosslinks.